-High Level Objectives Isles of Scilly workstream Quarters Reporting Status (Indicators) Stakeholders are well Individual and group meetings 1 to 4 Attendance at Fishermens' Association AGM; use informed and have a clear are held with both the of social media to communicate and update understanding of what is commercial and recreational stakeholders on consultations, events and happening within the IFCA. sectors.
-Facebook and Twitter research taking place.
+High Level Objectives (Indicators) Isles of Scilly workstream Quarters Reporting Status Stakeholders are well informed and have a clear understanding of what is happening within the IFCA.
+Individual and group meetings are held with both the commercial and recreational sectors.
+Facebook and Twitter accounts are kept up to date.
+1 to 4 Use of social media to communicate and update stakeholders on consultations, events and research taking place.

-1 T accounts are kept up to date.
-The website will be an Through this year, our website 1 to 4 Use of social media to communicate and update effective communication tool will be updated and improved to stakeholders on consultations, events and that is being used to inform ensure that information is research taking place. stakeholders.
-It will be relevant, clear and easy to reviewed and updated each access.
-Feedback from users month. will help to inform how information is presented and organised.
-The IFCA will have reviewed We have no current Memoranda 1 to 4 No update all of its Memoranda of of Understanding Understanding (MoU) by 31 March each year.
+The website will be an effective communication tool that is being used to inform stakeholders.
+It will be reviewed and updated each month.
+Website used as a means to communicate projects and key messages.
+1 to 4 Website continues to be used for news and events.
+There is no analysis of views or clicks.
+Fishermen preference is for e-mail or face to face communication.
+The IFCA will have reviewed all of its Memoranda of Understanding (MoU) by 31 March each year.
 There will be a clear plan in place to update MoUs where necessary, to an agreed timescale.
-By 31 March each year, the Officers will attend regional and 1 to 4 Officers attended two AIFCA meetings.
-IFCA will have participated national meetings as appropriately, proportionately appropriate, recognising the and at the right level of small size and challenge in delegation, in regional and travelling to the mainland. national fisheries and Summary records of meetings at conservation activity identified Association of IFCA and Chief in the annual plan.
-Officers Group will be published in Committee papers.
+We had no current Memoranda of Understanding during this report.
+1 to 4 No update By 31 March each year, the IFCA will have participated appropriately, proportionately and at the right level of delegation, in regional and national fisheries and conservation activity identified in the annual plan.
+Officers will attend regional and national meetings as appropriate, recognising the small size and challenge in travelling to the mainland.
+Summary records of meetings at Association of IFCA and Chief Officers Group will be published in Committee papers.
+1 to 4 Officers attended two AIFCA meetings and one TAG meeting.